XRPLF/xrpl-dev-portal/docs/references/protocol/transactions/types/oracleset.md

 - Token pairs in the transaction with a missing `AssetPrice` field delete corresponding token pairs in the object.
 - Token pairs that only appear in the object have `AssetPrice` and `Scale` removed to signify that the price is outdated.

-**Note:** The order of token pairs in the transaction aren't important because each token pair uniquely identifies the location of the `PriceData` object in the `PriceDataSeries`.
+{% admonition type="info" name="Note" %}

-## Reserve Requirements
+The order of token pairs in the transaction aren't important because each token pair uniquely identifies the location of the `PriceData` object in the `PriceDataSeries`.

-The owner reserve requirement is 1 for one to five `PriceData` objects, and 2 for six to ten `PriceData` objects.
+{% /admonition %}

 ## Error Cases